visgl/deck.gl/docs/coordinate-systems.md

   set by UTM.
 The meters mode can simplify working with UTM coordinates but should not be used directly as such.
-* A nice side effect is that the meters projection mode uses small numeric deltas in projection and therefore does not lose precision under extrem zoom levels even when using faster 32 bit floating point.
+* A nice side effect is that the meters projection mode uses small numeric deltas in projection and therefore does not lose precision under extreme zoom levels even when using faster 32 bit floating point.

 ### Mathematical/Linear Projection Mode